BarrierBench: Evaluating Large Language Models for Safety Verification in Dynamical Systems: Related Work

-For formal controller synthesis, \citet{bayat2025llm} propose a multi-agent framework that translates natural-language specifications into verified symbolic control code, combining reasoning with abstraction-based verification.
-Despite these advances, integrating LLMs into CPS remains challenging.
-LLMs are susceptible to hallucination~\citep{xu2024llm}, lack grounding in physical constraints, and cannot be verified using traditional neural-network methods such as Reluplex due to scale and architectural complexity.
-These limitations motivate hybrid approaches that couple LLM reasoning with formal verification to ensure correctness and safety in real-world CPS.
+\textbf{LLMs for CPS.} LLMs are increasingly being explored in CPS as engines for high-level reasoning, planning, and natural-language interaction~\citep{xu2024llm}.
+Their broad pretraining across language, code, mathematics, and science gives them a wide base of transferable knowledge.
+In robotics, SayCan~\citep{ahn2022saycan} combines LLM reasoning with reinforcement learning by using affordance-based value functions to ground language commands in executable actions.
+In autonomous driving, DriveGPT4~\citep{yang2023drivegpt4} uses LLMs for interpretable decision-making, generating natural-language explanations together with low-level control predictions.
+In formal controller synthesis, \citep{bayat2025llm} propose a multi-agent framework that translates natural-language specifications into verified symbolic control code by coupling reasoning with abstraction-based verification.
+At the same time, LLMs remain prone to hallucination~\citep{xu2024llm}, lack intrinsic grounding in physical constraints, and are difficult to verify with traditional neural-network verification tools such as Reluplex.
+These limitations motivate hybrid frameworks that combine LLM-based reasoning with formal verification to ensure correctness and safety in CPS.